What are Mayhaw Berry Trees?

 Here at Golden Acres ranch we have a small inventory for local folks who can pick them up here at the ranch.
 Most of these are grafts propagated from some of our best trees, or from great trees in other locations, like Louisiana.

-We have some 1-gal grafted liners and 4-gal, 2 year-old, grafted trees.
-The grafted planted are harder to produce, but you get a more consistent result and bigger berries.
-We have variations named ‘Select Reds’ and “Double G.” Their trees of origin were selected for vitality and large, red berries.
+The grafted plants are harder to produce, but you get a more consistent result and bigger berries.
+Their names come from their tree of origin which were selected for vitality and large, red berries.

 The most informative article we’ve seen on the Mayhaw Berry Tree is from Temperate Climate Permaculture by John Kitsteiner.